bugzmanov/nes_ebook/src/chapter_3_2.md

 ```

-Now we can try implement **reset** functionallity properly.
+Now we can try implement **reset** functionality properly.
 We would also have to adjust load and load_and_run:
-* **load** method should load program into PRG Rom space and save the reference to the code into 0xFFFC memory cell
+* **load** method should load a program into PRG Rom space and save the reference to the code into 0xFFFC memory cell
-* **reset** method should restore state of all registers, and initialize program_counter by the 2 byte value stored at 0xFFFC
+* **reset** method should restore the state of all registers, and initialize program_counter by the 2-byte value stored at 0xFFFC

 ```rust